szarnyasg/duckdb-web/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 However, we have almost 400 stations, so spelling out their names would be quite tedious.
-Fortunately, DuckDB has a trick to help with this: the [`COLUMNS(*)` expression]({% link docs/sql/expressions/star.md %}#columns-expression) lists all columns and its optional `EXCLUDE` clause can remove given column names from the list.
+Fortunately, DuckDB has a trick to help with this: the [`COLUMNS(*)` expression]({% link docs/sql/expressions/star.md %}#columns-expression) lists all columns and its optional `EXCLUDE` modifier can remove given column names from the list.
 Therefore, the expression `COLUMNS(* EXCLUDE station)` lists all column names except `station`, precisely what we need for the `UNPIVOT` command:

 ```sql